ricecrispy/development-tools-guide/README.md

 ## Installing Docker Engine on WSL

-1. Follow this [guide](https://docs.microsoft.com/en-us/windows/wsl/install) to configure WSL in your windows machine
+1. Follow this [guide](https://docs.microsoft.com/en-us/windows/wsl/install) to configure WSL on your windows machine

 2. Open PowerShell in admin mode to install a linux distro of your choice.
 Mainly you want to run the following command: